Asatheesh6561/CMARL-Traffic/README.md

 # Usage

 We use [CityFlow](https://github.com/zyr17/CityFlow) as traffic simulator.
-Note that we use a a forked version of the original CityFlow that was originally created for [UniLight](https://github.com/zyr17/UniLight).
-This moves some python code to the C++ backend.

 To run our code, use python 3.9.20 in a conda environment.